Ladder99/ladder99/README.md

 ## Developing

-Edit `parts/elevator/config/devices.yaml`, then generate the corresponding xml file and copy it to parts/agent/config with -
+Edit `parts/devices/config/devices.yaml`, then generate the corresponding xml file and copy it to parts/agent/config with -

-    just make
+    just devices

 ## Usage